Asma bint Marwan: Did the Prophet order her murder?

 The simple fact is that this story is false and an utter lie.
 Do blind men enter the houses of others at night?
 Do they identify their target without being noticed and then kill at ease in the presence of others?
 Were they all asleep that deep that they could not capture the killer?
 It is nothing but a hallucination and mockery of human intelligence.

-The reference of the story in these two books means that the authors did not verify the sources properly and wrote whatever they heard from a source without checking their integrity.
+The story's reference in these two books means that the authors did not verify the sources properly and wrote whatever they heard from a source without checking their integrity.
 Interestingly, the two sources contradict each other.
-In one, the Prophet allegedly ordered this murder, and in another, Umayr did it on his own.
+In one, the Prophet allegedly ordered this murder, and in another, Umayr did it alone.

 Other facts prove the shallowness of this story.

 Those who reported this story agree that the killer was a blind man who murdered Asma at the dead-end of the night.
-Imagine a blind man entering the house of a woman at the end of the night and identifying the woman sleeping in the room where her children were also asleep and then removed from her chest a suckling child and finally stabbing her with no one noticing.
+Imagine a blind man entering a woman's house at the end of the night and identifying the woman sleeping in the room where her children were also asleep and then removing from her chest a suckling child and finally stabbing her with no one noticing.

-Ibn Asakar, in his book Seerat Shamee, discloses the fact that Asma was a fruit seller.
+Ibn Asakar, in his book Seerat Shamee, discloses that Asma was a fruit seller.
 She had an altercation with one of the customers, who was angry and violent and ultimately killed her.

 Anyone can make a false accusation against anyone.
 But the difference between a civilized and an illiterate mind is the criterion applied to verify facts, even if written hundreds of years after the reported incidents.

 The Quran is the earliest document that details the community the Prophet built and the values he promoted.
 The Quran speaks of mercy and leniency to those critical of Islam and the Prophet.
-Suppose the earlier scholars had focused on analyzing reports attributed to the Prophet in the context of the Quran and its message, they might have dismissed them as baseless and malicious statements about the Prophet.
+Suppose the earlier scholars had focused on analyzing reports attributed to the Prophet in the context of the Quran and its message; they might have dismissed them as baseless and malicious statements about the Prophet.
 Why did they not do it?
-Maybe they did not apply the critical criterion to sift through facts, or perhaps they felt overwhelmed by the reports they had collected.
+Maybe they did not apply the critical criterion to sift through facts, or perhaps they felt overwhelmed by the collected reports.
 Or they left the task of evaluating the information to future generations.

-Those who are critical of Islam would use any false incident to denounce the Prophet, but why should a Muslim give in to these false reports.
+Those critical of Islam would use any false incident to denounce the Prophet, but why should a Muslim give in to these false reports.
 The answer is straightforward.
-Some people are unwilling to accept that historians like ibn Hisham or Wakidi or Ibn Sa'd and others could be wrong with recording, reporting, analyzing, and writing about the Prophet.
-They have given these sources the same status that they usually give to the Quran, infallible and absolute truth.
-The Prophet's identity is in the Quranic concept of "mercy to the worlds," and anything that challenges that identity is false, wrong, and utter lie no matter who says and where it comes from.
-This simple principle will liberate us from scores of lies presented to us as part of our Prophet's statements and actions.
+Some people are unwilling to accept that historians like ibn Hisham, Wakidi, or Ibn Sa'd and others could be wrong with recording, reporting, analyzing, and writing about the Prophet.
+They have given these sources the same status they usually give to the Quran, infallible and absolute truth.
+The Prophet's identity is in the Quranic concept of "mercy to the worlds," Anything that challenges that identity is false, wrong, and an utter lie no matter who says it and where it comes from.
+This simple principle will liberate us from scores of lies presented as part of our Prophet's statements and actions.